-Door Access Control
+Door Access

-SmartLock enabled cabinets integrated with PowerIQ or other third party systems authorize door access control remotely.
-In the event that the remote authorization is not accessible, you can configure local door access control rules as a fallback method.
+SmartLock enabled cabinets integrated with PowerIQ or other third party systems authorize door access remotely.
+In the event that the remote authorization is not accessible, local rules can be configured as an alternative or in addition to PIQ rules.

-A door access control rule can contain the following components:
+A door access rule can contain the following components:

 - Selected door locks: must be configured in advance. - Authorization via card: specify which card ID and card reader must be used - Authorization via keypad: specify the PIN and keypad that must be used - Two-factor authorization: a timeout that requires both card and keypad conditions to be met.
-For example: when a certain card is inserted, the correct PIN must be entered in the next 10 seconds. - Absolute time conditions: grant access for a specific date and time - Periodic time conditions: grant access on certain days of the week and certain times - ► To create a door access control rule: - 1.
-Choose Device Settings > Door Access. - 2.
-Click New Access Rule.
+For example: when a certain card is inserted, the correct PIN must be entered in the next 10 seconds. - Absolute time conditions: grant access for a specific date and time - Periodic time conditions: grant access on certain days of the week and certain times